Mixolyde/mmolb-playoff-status/README.md

 * Disable all the stuff that doesn't work
 * Find a codeship replacement
 * Update web code to latest Dart standards
+* Update stat and simulation code to latest Dart standards
 * Pull data from new sources
 * Update tiebreakers
 * Get all the yhe previous functionality working again